mmacy/doctainers/README.md

 ```

 This will map your local port 8080 to the one from the running container.
 You will be able to access the hosted site by going to `localhost:8080`.

+## FAQ

+### Can I map the tool to a different port?

+Yes.
+You can change the `docker run` port mapping target.
+Keep in mind that you also need to update the `Dockefile` to change what `socat` uses as the target port.

+### Why does `socat` run when I start the container?

+By default, DocFX serves the site on `127.0.0.1` - this would mean that we wouldn't be able to access the site from outside the container (the connection will always be reset).
+To prevent that, we use [`socat`](https://linux.die.net/man/1/socat) as a relay.